MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 - [DCSPM](tutorial-enable-cspm-plan.md) on the subscription

 > !NOTE
-> When enabling Defender for Cloud for a single cluster in a subscription, a subscription owner must enable Defender for Cloud plans.
+> To enable Defender for Containers for a single cluster in a subscription, the Defender for Cloud plan must already be enabled for the subscription .
 A resource group contributor or higher role can enable or disable the Azure Policy extension for Defender for Containers.

 When [enabling Defender for Containers for a single cluster](#setting-the-defender-for-containers-plan):
 - Security misconfigurations are shown.